MicrosoftDocs/win32/desktop-src/appxpkg/how-to-query-package-identity-information.md

 ---
 title: Query app package manifest info (C++)
-description: Learn how to get info from the app package manifest for a Windows Store app using the packaging API. ms.assetid: A29986F9-C620-48CD-87F8-525DFA076AAB ms.topic: article ms.date: 05/31/2018
+description: Learn how to get info from the app package manifest for a UWP app using the packaging API. ms.assetid: A29986F9-C620-48CD-87F8-525DFA076AAB ms.topic: article ms.date: 05/31/2018